CVTJNII/FlapjackConfigurator/README.md

           - jabber
           - email

-    # Entities: An exact list of entities
+    # Entities: A list of entities to associate with the contact
     # Priority ordering is:
     #  1: Exact entities
     #  2: Blacklist entities
     #  3: Blacklist regex
     #  4: Entities regex
+    #
+    # If entities/default is true the contact will be associated with all entities which would otherwise not be associated with any contact.
     entities:
+      default: false
       exact:
         - foo-app-1
       regex: